kamranahmedse/git-standup/README.md

 ## Checking someone else's commits

-If you want to find out someone else's commits do
+If you want to find out someone else's commits, do

 ```shell
 # Considering their name on git is "John Doe"